dssg/jakarta_smart_city_traffic_safety_public/README.md

 `python src/main/sample_from_contiguous_segments.py`

 The output file is placed in `conf>dirs>video_samples`.
+This file is also used to read information about the segments when validating.
 To extract the video segments described in this files, you can run:

 `python src/main/extract_video_samples_from_videos.py`